Letgamer/mybrowserconfig/README.md

 Afterwards, delete the desktop shortcut and download [chrome_custom.vbs](https://github.com/Letgamer/mybrowserconfig/blob/main/chrome_custom.vbs) into **%USERPROFILE%**.

-Now right-click the chrome_custom.vbs and create a shortcut.
+Now right-click the chrome_custom.vbs and create a shortcut via Send to.

 In the Shortcut settings, set the icon to: